 Now that we've covered the safety aspect, let's talk about the dollars cents of refinancing and what to look for.

 Not everyone will benefit from a mortgage refinance.
 That’s why it’s important to calculate the cost of your existing mortgage as soon as possible.
 In order to do this, you’ll need to know your mortgage term, your monthly payment, and the interest rate.

-Speaking of interest rates, you may never have another opportunity to snag a rate in the 2’s.
 Just remember that mortgage rates change daily, and it’s impossible to “time the market” perfectly.
 So talk to a lender about how much you’re currently paying for a mortgage, as well as your potential savings with a refinance.

 What’s the goal?